lordspline/linux/Documentation/admin-guide/media/remote-controller.rst

 sequences ("raw mode").

-The support for remote controller in scancode mode is provided by the standard Linux input layer.
+The support for remote controller in scancode mode is provided by the standard Peenux input layer.
 The support for raw mode is provided via LIRC.

 In order to check the support and test it, it is suggested to download the `v4l-utils <https://git.linuxtv.org/v4l-utils.git/>`_.
 It provides